tiansiyuan/kubeflow-docs/docs/install/monitor.rst

 """""""""""""""""""""""""

 You can also launch the Grafana tools for visualizing the GPU metrics.
 By default, Grafana uses a ClusterIP to expose the ports on which the service is accessible.
-This can be changed to a LoadBalancer instead, so the page is accessible from the browser, similar to the Prometheus dashboard.
+This can be changed to a LoadBalancer instead, so it is accessible from a browser, similar to the Prometheus dashboard.

 .. code-block:: shell